martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 The purpose of the Paths View is to display a number of different ways in which a reader may get from one state to another.
 The Paths View displays a sequence of states called "a path".
 Generated paths are sorted by number of states, thus the first path is always the shortest path between two states (the quickest way for the reader to get into a state).

 >[!WARNING]
-Each path in the Paths View is generated only using state and not property dependencies, for performance reasons.
+For performance/memory reasons, each path in the Paths View is generated only using state dependencies and not property dependencies.
 If some state depends on a property it will be ignored when generating a path.
 This may be fixed in the future.

 **Source** - The source state for the path.